espocrm/documentation/user-guide/export.md

 Also it's possible to control an access to export function via ACL Roles with Export Permission parameter.

-## Delimiter
+## CSV delimiter

-Users can specify export delimiter at Preferences.
+Users can specify the delimiter for CSV export at Preferences.
 By default `;` is set.

 ## See also